Certificate

 Certificate validation is a complex process that ensures the security and trustworthiness of digital certificates in various applications, including secure web browsing, email encryption, and digital signatures.
 It plays a crucial role in establishing secure and authenticated communication over the internet.

-platform, certificate validation is periodically checked by system scheduled job to keep up-to-date certificate status.
+In CZERTAINLY platform, certificate validation is periodically checked by system scheduled job to keep up-to-date certificate status.

 To achieve that, crucial part of validation algorithm is to update and construct certificate chain (path).
-Currently, only X.509
+Currently, only X.509 certificates are supported.

-Therefore, following description of certificate validation is valid for X.509
+Therefore, following description of certificate validation is valid for X.509 certificate type.

 Certificate chain